What Is Review Management: App Store Review Management In 2025

 Higher ratings and great reviews boost your app's ranking in search results on the Play Store and App Store.
 More visibility = more downloads.

-• Feedback for devs
+• Online review useful for devs

 Reviews point out bugs, suggest upgrades, and spark new ideas.
 Fix what users complain about and watch your app soar.
 Again, look at Genshin Impact—they fixed their stuff based on feedback, and boom—ratings and downloads shot up.
 Ignore user gripes at your own peril.